bahattincinic/puppeteer-docker-example/README.md

 # Testing

-Open your browser and goto the http://localhost:3000/screenshot?url=https://google.com
+Open your browser and go to the http://localhost:3000/screenshot?url=https://google.com URL.